SAMMISolutions/docs/doc_posts/_getting-started/introduction.md

 #### Connection to YouTube Live

+**WORK IN PROGRESS, CURRENTLY NOT YET IMPLEMENTED**\
-LioranBoard can newly listen to YouTube Live events and control your live stream!
+LioranBoard can listen to YouTube Live events and control your live stream!
 Find out more in [Integrations-YouTube](https://lioranboard.ca/docs/integrations/youtube/general).

 #### Connection to OBS Studio